Julia Greenwood (COL '19)

 Director of Hospitality

-Maria Bujwid is a sophomore in the McDonough School of Business at Georgetown University.
+Maria Bujwid is a junior in the McDonough School of Business at Georgetown University.
 She enjoys eating a vast assortment of green tea flavored foods and beverages, and finds it difficult to write her own biographies for things of this nature.
-She couldn't be more excited to serve her first year as the Cardinal O'Connor Conference on Life’s Hospitality Coordinator.
+She couldn't be more excited to serve her second year as the Cardinal O'Connor Conference on Life’s Hospitality Coordinator.

 Director of the Mass for Life